MylesScholz/OBP-Script/README.md

    5. When prompted for a file path, right click, or press Ctrl + V, to paste the folder path.
    6. Type slash and the target file's name and extension.
    7. Press Enter to submit the file path.

-* **Resolving Non-matching Header Errors (format_header.txt)**
-   The "base and append file headers do not match" error is easy to trigger with this script because the program requires that the headers of its input files match *exactly*.
-Resolving this issue depends on which files are being used as input and whether their headers can be modified.

-   If this error occurs when merging with "results" files from the data pulling and formatting process, the fix may be relatively simple.
-The "results" files use the header specified in OBP-Script/config/format_header.txt.
-This file lists the column names for the data, one on each line.
-To resolve the issue,
-   1. Check whether the number of columns and the names of the columns match between format_header.txt and the other input file.
-   2. If the headers have the same number of columns and the columns roughly correspond but they do not match in spelling, capitalization, or spacing,
-      1. Modify the column names in either format_header.txt or the other input file so the two match exactly.
-      2. If format_header.txt was changed, save it, and run the data pulling and formatting process again.
-      3. Run the merging process again (with the newly pulled data, if applicable).
-   3. If the number of columns does not match or the columns do not correspond in order, there are a couple options:
-      * Manually modify the columns of either input file to match exactly.
-If reordering or renaming the columns, make sure that the data is reordered or rewritten in the same way.
-      * Modify the code (format_data.py) to change how data is formatted.
-Run the data pulling and formatting process again.
-      * After either, run the merging process again with the reformatted data.

-## **Making Sheets of Labels from Formatted Data**
-This script (Labels_Process.bat) will create a PDF of labels with data from a formatted CSV file.
-When the user runs the script, they will be prompted for an input file path and an output file path.
-The input file path is required and must be a CSV file with a specific header (see "Input File Specifications" below).
-The output file is also required and must be a PDF file.

-### **Running the Process**
-1. Execute (double-click) Labels_Process.bat.
-2. When prompted, type or paste the file path of the input CSV file.
-   * The program automatically trims quotation marks from the ends of the file path, so users may paste file paths copied directly from the File Explorer on Windows (see "Help and Tips" above).
-3. When prompted, type or paste the file path of the output PDF file.
-   * The program automatically trims quotation marks from the ends of the file path, so users may paste file paths copied directly from the File Explorer on Windows (see "Help and Tips" above).
-4. Wait while the program creates the labels sheets.
-This may take several minutes, depending on the amount of input data.
-5. The resulting PDF will appear at the specified output file path.

-### **Input File Specifications**
-This script expects that the input CSV file has certain column names, which must match the following list *exactly*, excluding the quotation marks.
-The column names are defined by constants in the first lines of make_labels.py.

-* "Country"
-* "State"
-* "County"
-* "Abbreviated Location"
-* "Dec.
-Lat."
-* "Dec.
-Long."
-* "Elevation"
-* "Collection Day 1"
-* "Month 1"
-* "Year 1"
-* "Sample ID"
-* "Specimen ID"
-* "Collector - First Initial"
-* "Collector - Last Name"
-* "Collection method"
-* "Observation No."

-### **Output File Specifications**
-The resulting PDF will include one label for each entry of the input data.
-The pages have the following layout:

-US Letter size paper (8.5" x 11")
-Portrait orientation
-0.25" horizontal margins
-0.5" vertical margins

-25 rows of labels
-10 columns of labels
-Equal horizontal and vertical spacing
-0.666" label width
-0.311" label height

-All layout values are defined as constants in the first lines of make_labels.py.